santicastro/ArduinoDartBoard/README.md

 ArduinoDartsBoard
 =================

 Electronic darts board controlled by Arduino Mini Pro.
 It's o a very early development status.
-It only implements Cricket game and has some bugs.
+Only cricket game is implemented and has some bugs.

+I built the software and the pcb from scratch.
+I'll upload the pcb diagrams as soon as I can.

 ![hardware](doc/hardware.jpg)
 ![hardware](doc/board.jpg)